 Nursing Home Neglect Defined

 Nursing home neglect is any neglect that occurs when nursing home staff fail to care for patients.
+At times, this failure can lead to aggressive or deviant behavior on the part of people in the facility or those who are passing through.

 When someone works at a nursing home, they accept that they owe patients a duty of care.
 That means that they are obligated to care for residents and attend to their needs.